RWTHmediTEC/VSDFullBodyBoneModels/README.md

 ## Usage
 In the Bones folder a MATALB MAT file is stored for each subject containing the triangle meshes of the bones.

-Run the MATLAB or Python example script to plot on of the subjects: `plotBoneModels_example.m` or `plotBoneModels_example.py`.
+Run the MATLAB or Python example script to plot one of the subjects: `plotBoneModels_example.m` or `plotBoneModels_example.py`.

 ## Segmentation and reconstruction process
 The surface of each bone was semi-automatically reconstructed by thresholding using 200 Hounsfield units as the lower threshold and the maximum Hunsfield unit value present in the volume data as the upper threshold.